dstar55/100-words-design-patterns-java/README.md

 * Structure

-We can have two implementations, the Class adapter and the Object adapter.
+We can have two implementations, the *Class* adapter and the *Object* adapter.

-The Class adapter extends the Adaptee class.
+The *Class* adapter extends the *Adaptee* class.
-The Object adapter injects Adaptee object into the Adapter class.
+The *Object* adapter injects *Adaptee* object into the *Adapter* class.

-The target interface defines the domain-specific interface used by the Client.
+The target interface defines the domain-specific interface used by the *Client*.
-The Client class uses the target interface.
+The *Client* class uses the target interface.
-The Adaptee class defines an existing interface where adaption will be applied.
+The *Adaptee* class defines an existing interface where adaption will be applied.
-The Adapter class adapts interface Adaptee to the Target.
+The *Adapter* class adapts interface *Adaptee* to the *Target*.

 * Known uses